Baby Blues by Rick Kirkman and Jerry Scott for September 10, 2024

 35. Img 3744

-cknoblo Premium Member 8 days ago
+cknoblo Premium Member about 2 months ago

 Today’s comments have been very entertaining, and educational.
 Many were funny, only because I understood the math.